Water from Your Eyes

-Water from Your Eyes is an American band formed in Chicago, Illinois and currently based out of Brooklyn, New York.
-The group was formed by vocalist Rachel Brown and multi-instrumentalist Nate Amos, who together have recorded all of the band's albums.
-The band has since grown to also include two additional live members, Al Nardo and Bailey Wollowitz.
-Water from Your Eyes has released seven studio albums, five extended plays (EPs), and one remix album.
+Water from Your Eyes are an American experimental rock band formed in Chicago, Illinois in 2016, later relocating to Brooklyn, New York.
+Their music has been variously described as electro pop, alternative pop, art rock, and indie pop.
+The group is composed of vocalist Rachel Brown and producer and multi-instrumentalist Nate Amos, and joined in live performances by guitarist/bassist Al Nardo and drummer Bailey Wollowitz, both members of fantasy of a broken heart.

-The group released their eponymous debut studio album, Water from Your Eyes, in 2016.
-They would eventually grow in popularity following the release of their album Structure (2021), with a surge in recognition following their signing to Matador Records, which released their albums Everyone's Crushed (2023) and It's a Beautiful Place (2025).
+Water from Your Eyes debuted with their eponymous studio album, released in 2016.
+They would rise to prominence following the release of their album Structure (2021), with a surge in recognition following their signing to Matador Records, which released their albums Everyone's Crushed (2023) and It's a Beautiful Place (2025).
 In support of the latter album, the band embarked on their first headlining tour in late 2025.